markeyser/colorless-green/docs/blog/posts/2025-10-20-why-graphmert-matters.md

 The story was the same for ontological validity.
 GraphMERT's KG achieved a **ValidityScore of 68.8%**, while the LLM-generated baseline lagged at **43.0%**.

+!!! note "*Anecdote*"
-> *Anecdote:* The difficulty LLMs face with this task was vividly illustrated in a YouTube demo where several frontier models were prompted to complete a medical triplet from a text snippet about Chronic Kidney Disease (CKD).
+    The difficulty LLMs face with this task was vividly illustrated in a YouTube demo where several frontier models were prompted to complete a medical triplet from a text snippet about Chronic Kidney Disease (CKD).
 Most models incorrectly chose a weak association ("cerebellar gray matter") over the primary fact, and one even hallucinated the word "pediatric."
 While illustrative, this demo was not part of the paper's formal evaluation, but it highlights the very problem GraphMERT was designed to solve.

 ### The Solution: A Return to the "Forgotten" Architecture